 Related: If your child has been through enough adventures for you to consider taking them on some serious off-road trips, then perhaps it’s time to give them a pair of HABA Terra Kids Binoculars so they won’t just learn how to enjoy nature, but they would also be able to understand it better.

 The last thing you want to be thinking about on the trail is your footwear, that’s why it pays to think about it plenty before you make a purchase.
 That goes double for kids, who are always rougher on shoes and boots—even if they grow out of them in a single season.

 That being said, it might seem to make fiscal sense to settle for cheaper hiking boots when getting your kids trail-ready, but it only takes one cold, wet, messy hike (or one badly sprained ankle) to remind you why you should always do your homework and invest a bit of cash in your kids’ outdoor footwear.

 Are you a hiking parent who’s purchased hiking boots for your little ones?
 Have you had a good (or less-than-good) experience with any of the brands mentioned here?
+Do you know of any other pair of hiking shoes that will fit right into this article?
 Please share your thoughts with us in the comments!